 First, the good news.
 With possible exceptions, your permanent or term life insurance policy is very likely to pay full death benefits should you succumb to the disease.
 This assumes that you have one currently, and you remain current on your premium payments.

-The not-so-good news is the impact of the COVID-19 pandemic on would-be policyholders in the process of applying for life insurance right now.
+The not-so-good news is the impact of the COVID-19 pandemic on would-be policyholders in the process of applying for life insurance right now and into the future.

 What to Know If You Already Have Life Insurance